 he shall submit the general plans, specifications, and estimates to the Governor for approval, and if they are approved the Governor may forthwith make an order empowering the local government to undertake the construction of the works, and such order shall be notified in the Gazette.

-[Section 60 inserted by No. 38 of 1933 s.
-17 and 42; amended by No. 16 of 1935 s.
+[Section 60 inserted: No. 38 of 1933 s.
+17 and 42; amended: No. 16 of 1935 s.
 3; No. 14 of 1996 s.
 4.]

 61. Apportionment of costs and maintenance of joint schemes